smusab9152/bpm_pred_songs/README.md

 # Predicting Beats Per Minute in Songs

 This repository contains the code and data for the Kaggle Playground Series (Season 4, Episode 2) competition.
-The primary goal of this project is to predict the Beats Per Minute (BPM) of a song based on various musical and audio features.
+The primary goal of this project is to predict the Beats Per Minute (BPM) of a song based on various musical and audio features.[Competition Link](https://www.kaggle.com/competitions/playground-series-s5e9)

 ## Project Overview